Mario Cravo Neto, Los Angeles, 1995

 About the Author

-Though lacking a room of her own, Shorr has been compared to John O’Hara, Henry James, Edith Wharton and F. Scott Fitzgerald.
 Her first book, Backlands, was named one of Booklist’s top-ten first novels of 2016.
 Her third novel, The Plum Trees, was listed as a New York Times Recommended Historical Fiction selection for 2021.
-Her second book, Midnight, tells the stories of Jane Austen, Mary Shelley and Joan of Arc in ways that haven’t been written till now.
+Her second book, Midnight, “a flamboyant display of empathy and wit,” where “the line between fact and fiction seems to disappear,” tells the stories of Jane Austen, Mary Shelley and Joan of Arc.
+Her fourth, Mid-Air, was called a “ minor masterpiece” in the Wall Street Journal.